-- (a) Employees shall report to work at designated local production locations within a circular thirty (30) mile zone, the radius of which is the Employer's production office, unless there are access difficulties, in which case the Employer will make appropriate transportation arrangements. - (b) Employees may be requested to report to a production location outside the thirty (30) mile zone, in which case the employee shall be paid mileage, computed from the perimeter of the distance from the thirty (30) mile zone to the reporting place and return calculated at the rate provided by the Internal Revenue Service (currently 50.5 cents per mile).
+(a) Employees shall report to work at designated local production locations within a circular thirty (30) mile zone, the radius of which is the Employer's production office, unless there are access difficulties, in which case the Employer will make appropriate transportation arrangements.

+(b) Employees may be requested to report to a production location outside the thirty (30) mile zone, in which case the employee shall be paid mileage, computed from the perimeter of the distance from the thirty (30) mile zone to the reporting place and return calculated at the rate provided by the Internal Revenue Service (58 cents per mile as of January 1, 2019).
 Such travel time outside of the thirty (30) mile zone shall be paid as an allowance at the employee's regular hourly rate.
-Rest periods shall be calculated from the time an employee returns to and/or departs from the perimeter of the thirty (30) mile zone. - (c) A "Nearby Hire" is any person who resides outside sixty (60) miles of the production location and within the geographical jurisdiction of the Studio Mechanics Local Union administering the Agreement (including Camera department, Post Production and Art Department Employees).
-Effective January 1, 2015, Nearby Hires shall be paid a weekly living allowance of no less than \$392 per week, or \$56 per day.
-Effective January 1, 2017, the allowance shall be increased to \$406 per week, or \$58 per day.
-Effective January 1, 2018, the allowance shall be increased to \$420 per week, or \$60 per day.
-The Employer shall pay each employee on nearby location \$56 for each idle day in a workweek.
-Effective January 1, 2017, that amount will be increased to \$58 per day.
-Effective January 1, 2018, that amount will be increased to \$60 per day.
+Rest periods shall be calculated from the time an employee returns to and/or departs from the perimeter of the thirty (30) mile zone.

+(c) A "Nearby Hire" is any person who resides outside sixty (60) miles of the production location and within the geographical jurisdiction of the Studio Mechanics Local Union administering the Agreement (including Camera department, Post Production and Art Department Employees).
+Effective January 1, 2019, Nearby Hires shall be paid a weekly living allowance of no less than \$420 per week, or \$60 per day.
+Effective January 1, 2020, Nearby Hires shall be paid a weekly living allowance of no less than \$427 per week, or \$61 per day.
+Effective January 1, 2021, the allowance shall be increased to \$434 per week, or \$62 per day.
+Effective January 1, 2022, the allowance shall be increased to \$441 per week, or \$63 per day.
+The Employer shall pay each employee on nearby location \$60 for each idle day in a workweek.
 For 6-day workweeks only, the Employer shall contribute the daily benefit plan contribution in the amount specified in Article XXII on behalf of each nearby employee for each idle seventh day.
-The living allowance and idle day provisions shall not apply to an employee hired in a designated Production City (Appendix A, Paragraphs 1, 2 and 3) required to report to a production location within the established production zone for each production city.
-Nearby Hires shall be paid "set to set." - (d) A "Distant Hire" is any person who resides outside the geographical definition of a Nearby Hire in a given production area.
+The living allowance and idle day provisions shall not apply to an employee hired in a designated Production City (Appendix A) required to report to a production location within the established production zone for each production city.
+Nearby Hires shall be paid "set to set."

+(d) A "Distant Hire" is any person who resides outside the geographical definition of a Nearby Hire in a given production area.
 Distant Hires shall be provided with reasonable single occupancy hotel accommodations.
-Effective January 1, 2015 the Employer shall pay each employee on distant location \$56 for each idle day in a workweek.
-The idle day pay shall be increased to \$58 per day effective January 1, 2017.
-Effective January 1, 2018, the idle day pay shall be increased to \$60 per day.
+For the 6th or 7th idle days, the Employer shall pay an allowance equal to four (4) hours of the scale rate, or, in the case of an on-call employee, such idle day allowance shall be paid at 1/12th of the weekly scale rate.
 The Employer shall make benefit contributions on behalf of each Distant Hire employee in the amount specified in Article XXII of this Agreement for each idle day.
-Distant Hire employees shall be paid "Portal to Portal."
+Distant Hire employees shall be paid "Portal to Portal.
 An eight (8) hour minimum call shall be paid to employees hired on a daily basis for unworked days while on distant location that are not the 6th or 7th idle days.

-(e) Effective January 1, 2015, for distant hires and nearby hires on overnight location, the Employer shall pay per diem at the following rates per day:
+(e) For distant hires and nearby hires on overnight location, the Employer shall pay per diem at the following rates per day: